 Our tax system is a tangled web of complicated rules and regulations, skyrocketing compliance costs, and mounds of paperwork.
-The unfortunately reality is that instead of promoting economic growth, our tax code is forcing jobs overseas and putting American taxpayers last, when they should be first.
+The unfortunate reality is that instead of promoting economic growth, our tax code is forcing jobs overseas and putting American taxpayers last, when they should be first.
 This cannot continue.
 Currently, the United States has the highest corporate tax rate in the world.
 High corporate taxes lead to less capital for companies to invest into their businesses and employees and into our economy.
 American businesses should be encouraged to invest their profit in the United States so that they can invest in our economy and create jobs at home.
 American families should be put first by eliminating the death tax, which can take up to 40 percent of a family business’s assets if the owner passes away.

 House Republicans and I believe that our tax system should be overhauled with three key principles in mind: